 My customer had already pinned the dress where it needed to be hemmed.

 So, I pressed on that line all around the skirt.

-Once I press the hemline, I begin by cutting off a small swatch area to practice my tension on.
+Once I pressed the hemline, I began by cutting off a small swatch area to practice my tension on.